Python Turtle - Lesson 1¶

 In this course, the exercises are the make component of the PRIMM model.
 So work through the following exercises to make your own code.

-file and save it to your lesson folder.
-Below is its code.
+Download the lesson_1_ex_1.py file and save it in your lesson folder.

 1## Draw a square with the Turtle ##